New fashion trend: turning your cut off jeans into jeans - The Beaverton

 New fashion trend: turning your cut off jeans into jeans

-’s the hottest thing since ‘reverse belts’, but women across Canada are now obsessed with transforming their cut-off into full-length pants.
+’s the hottest thing since ‘reverse belts’, but across are now obsessed with transforming their cut-off into full-length pants.

 “I call them shlongs”, gushed Gillian Tyson, a self-proclaimed fashionista and aficionado.
 “You know, like long shorts.”